Google Sheets is a spreadsheet program included as part of the free, web-based Google Docs Editors suite.

 Navigate to the spreadsheet you want to integrate into Budibase.
 Copy the URL.

-Click the plus icon to add a datasource, and then select 'Google Sheets'.
+Add source button to add a datasource, and then select 'Google Sheets'.

 You will then be prompted to sign-in with a Google account.
 This account should have permissions to view the spreadsheet you want to work with.

 Allow Budibase to access your Google account.

 If you are self-hosted, you will need to setup Google SSO

 Once you have authenticated with Google, you will be asked to provide your Google Sheet URL

 Once Budibase successfully connects to your Google Sheet, you can select which worksheets to import (or skip):

 Header row needed

 Your worksheets will need to have a header row to successfully import into Budibase.

 Each sheet can be viewed and edited as a grid within the Budibase builder.